 Once into the H/W Monitor section, you can see the temperature monitors across the top.
-Below the monitor is the PWM fan: CPU\FAN.
-The PWM fan is set to "Smart," which means the PWM controller is using a Smart curve for fan controls.
-The PWM fan can be set to a separate fan curve.
+Below the monitors are the three (3) Smart Fans: CPU1_FAN, CPU2_FAN, and CHA_FAN.
+These fans are set to "Smart," which means the controller is using a Smart curve for fan controls.
+Each fan can be set to a separate fan curve.
 To set a Smart curve, please see the guide starting at the top of the next page.